*NOTICE: Comprehensive Plan Update and Land Use Code Review: Request for Proposal DUE March 6

 - Zoning Development Permits (ZDP) for all new construction including remodels, additions, decks, fences, sheds, accessory structures, signs, etc.

-- New development process and requirements – both residential and commercial
+- New development (process and requirements for both residential and commercial)

 - Subdivision of unplatted land or replats of existing subdivided property